This page is dedicated to the movie version of one of the funniest British plays ever written.

 The televised play said nothing about the time of year it took place.
 In the screenplay it states that the scene in Helen's house is in August and the one at Maria's Scottish estate is three weeks later in September.

 In Act I Helen comments that the Leggets prefer to read about George in the Tatler or the Sketch.
-Internet searches indicate that these were both newspaper-type periodicals of the time.
+Internet searches indicate that these were both tabloid-type periodicals.

 In reading the screen play I came away with the impression that it was slightly harsher than the televised version.
 There are references to Richard popping into Maria's bed, illegitimate children, flatulence, guns and several more damns that create a coarser atmosphere.
 Additionally, Maria is a little meaner.
-In the scene where she wakens Richard by playing the phonograph, in the televised version she comes into the room carrying the albums, suggesting that playing the gramophone was her intention.
+In one scene Maria wakens Richard by playing the phonograph.
+In the televised version she comes into the room carrying the albums, suggesting that playing the gramophone was her intention.
 In the screen play she only decides to do so after electing not to wake him more gently.
 It's clear she wants to upset him.